WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (externaddr'* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: xv* be externaddr'*.
-3. If externaddr_0 is GLOBAL, then:
+3. If externaddr_0 is some GLOBAL, then:
   a.
 Let (GLOBAL ga) be externaddr_0.
   b.
 Return [ga] :: $globalsxa(xv*).
 4. Let [externaddr] :: xv* be externaddr'*.